 Why this goes wrong so often

 The problem lies in the communication between recipe and execution.
 Your recipe says 200 grams, but in the kitchen it becomes "a nice portion".
-Without a scale, it's estimated.
-And when in doubt, the chef chooses more.
+Without a scale, it's guesswork.
+And the chef always chooses more.

 - No clear portion size agreed upon